R4stl1n/r4stl1n.github.io/_posts/2015-8-5-SysAdmin-Openstack-Openvpn-Private.md

 We create a easy-rsa folder in our openvpn folder and copy over the scripts.

 {% highlight bash %}
-sudo mkdir /etc/openvpn/easy-rsa
+ubuntu@firewall:~$ sudo mkdir /etc/openvpn/easy-rsa
-sudo cp -r /usr/share/easy-rsa/* /etc/openvpn/easy-rsa
+ubuntu@firewall:~$ sudo cp -r /usr/share/easy-rsa/* /etc/openvpn/easy-rsa
 {% endhighlight %}

 Now we are going to modify the file titled "vars" in /etc/openvpn/easy-rsa/vars

 {% highlight bash %}
-sudo nano /etc/openvpn/easy-rsa/vars
+ubuntu@firewall:~$ sudo nano /etc/openvpn/easy-rsa/vars
 {% endhighlight %}

 In this file you will want to modify the following variables.
 Within the file.